nschloe/pygmsh/README.md

 [Gmsh](http://geuz.org/gmsh/) is a powerful mesh generation tool with a scripting language that is notoriously hard to write.

-The goal of PyGmsh is to combine the power of Gmsh with the versatility of Python and to provide useful abstractions from the Gmsh scripting language so you can create complex geometries more easily.
+The goal of pygmsh is to combine the power of Gmsh with the versatility of Python and to provide useful abstractions from the Gmsh scripting language so you can create complex geometries more easily.